Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Experiments

+In this section, we illustrate extensive hallucination elimination examples to further validate the effectiveness of HA-DPO.
 As shown in Figure~\ref{fig:fig7}, the application of the HA-DPO strategy significantly reduces multiple kinds of hallucinations, including but limited to object existence hallucination, object attribute hallucination, movement hallucination, and physical hallucination, etc.